Bot85/Bot85/README.md

 - 👋 Hi, I’m Ankit mishra
 - 👀 I’m interested in ...Mern stack developer
 - 🌱 I’m currently learning ...backend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...trancription website
 - 📫 How to reach me ...

 <!---